daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   </details>

-  Enter the follwoing into the bottom of the document as shown below.
+  Enter the following into the bottom of the document as shown below.
   ```
   export PATH="/usr/anaconda3/bin:$PATH
   ```